 Traditional KPI metrics are set up against the benchmarks a business organization decides to monitor to ensure success.

-For example, if a company sells a product, it will employ sales staff.
+For example, a company will employ sales staff if it sells a product.
 And, one of the metrics measured will be the number of products sold per month, quarter, and year.
 Depending on how many salespeople the organization employs, the sales metric can be further broken down into the number of products sold per employee.
 And, each employee can be set a minimum target with an incentive of sorts to exceed the minimum target.

 Juxtapositionally, the critical incident method measures both the employee’s output (or performance) and the behavior linked to the performance metric.
-Furthermore, this methodology or technique records instances where employee behavior, both positive and negative, has affected the outcome of an event.
+Furthermore, this methodology or technique records instances where positive and negative employee behavior has affected an event’s outcome.
 The recorded behaviors are kept in what is known as an “incident’s net”.

 Ensuring that the critical incident technique is user-friendly